 Xgeva can cause severe symptomatic hypocalcemia, and fatal cases have been reported.
-Correct preexisting hypocalcemia prior to Xgeva treatment.
-Monitor calcium levels and administer calcium, magnesium, and vitamin D as necessary.
+Correct pre-existing hypocalcemia prior to Xgeva treatment.
+Monitor calcium levels, throughout Xgeva therapy, especially in the first weeks of initiating therapy, and administer calcium, magnesium, and vitamin D as necessary.
 Monitor levels more frequently when Xgeva is administered with other drugs that can also lower calcium levels.
 Advise patients to contact a healthcare professional for symptoms of hypocalcemia [see Contraindications (4.1), Adverse Reactions (6.1, 6.2), and Patient Counseling Information (17)].